pmichaillat/math-for-macro/README.md

 The course material is hosted at https://pascalmichaillat.org/c3/.

-## Source files

-The source files are in LaTeX format.
-They are organized in 2 folders:

-+ `lecturenotes` folder – 3 sets of lecture notes
-+ `problemsets` folder – 4 problem sets

-The folders also contain the PDF files produced by compiling the LaTeX files with pdfTeX.

-### Lecture notes
+## Lecture notes

-The `lecturenotes` folder contains the LaTeX source files to the lecture notes:
+The source files to the lecture notes are contained in the `lecturenotes` folder.
+The lecture notes are written in LaTeX, and then compiled to PDF with pdfTeX.
+There are 3 sets of lecture notes:

 + `notes1.tex`, `notes1.pdf` – Dynamic programming
 + `notes2.tex`, `notes2.pdf` – Optimal control
 + `notes3.tex`, `notes3.pdf` – Differential equations
 + `phasediagrams.key`, `phasediagrams.pdf` – Phase diagrams included in `notes3.tex`

-### Problem sets
+## Problem sets

-The `problemsets` folder contains the LaTeX source files to the problem sets:
+The source files to the problem sets are contained in the `problemsets` folder.
+The problem sets are written in LaTeX, and then compiled to PDF with pdfTeX.
+There are 4 problem sets:

 + `ps1.tex`, `ps1.pdf` – Problem set on dynamic programming
 + `ps2.tex`, `ps2.pdf` – Problem set on optimal control